 For older kids, have hiders flash their lights every so often.

-Tag in the Dark
+Play a Fun Game of Tag in the Dark

 It’s amazing how a little twist on this classic game makes it new again!